mdo5004/pros-use-audio-equipment-inventory/README.md

 Pros Use... requires Ruby v. ~> 2.3 and Bundler v. ~> 1.14

-To install, clone this repository anywhere on your computer and run `bundle install`
+To install, clone this repository anywhere on your computer and run `bundle install`.
+Run `rake db:migrate` and `rake db:seed` to create and seed the development database.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This program includes Omniauth Facebook authentication, which requires a Facebook developer account and an App ID and Secret code.
+See [omniauth-facebook](https://github.com/mkdynamic/omniauth-facebook) for more details.

+## Testing

+Testing using `rspec`.
+Simply run the command `rspec` in the project directory to run the test suite.
+Before testing, however, you will need to run `rake db:migrate RAILS_ENV=test` to create the test database file.

+## Contributing

+Contributing to this project is encouraged!
+Simply make a pull request via Github, and I will review your changes personally.
+Please direct all questions to michaeldavidoconnell@gmail.com